-On a medical mission trip with IVHQ, you will have the opportunity to provide medical care and healthcare education to communities where healthcare is limited or difficult to access.
-By shadowing local doctors and nurses and working under instruction, you play an important role in providing essential care within under-resourced clinics and hospitals.
+On a medical mission trip with IVHQ, you will have the opportunity to provide medical care and health education to communities where resources and services are limited or difficult to access.
+By shadowing local doctors and nurses, you’ll play an important role in providing essential healthcare within under-resourced clinics and hospitals.

 - How long can I go on a medical mission trip for?

 - What opportunities are available for groups that want to join medical or nursing mission trips?